unkn0wndo3s/NovaOS/README.md

     - Bootloader window: maps `0xFFFFFFFF80200000` onward to the real-mode loader image at `0x00010000` (128 KiB).
   - Enables PAE, sets IA32_EFER.LME, turns on paging (CR0.PG), then far-jumps to a 64-bit code segment.
 A unified firmware API (`fw_console_write_*`) now handles all console output while the BIOS backend falls back to VGA text memory and the UEFI backend routes through `EFI_SIMPLE_TEXT_OUTPUT_PROTOCOL` when configured.
 A second-stage check confirms `CS=0x18`, `SS=0x10`, and the high-half stack pointer before announcing long-mode status.
   - Collects the system memory map: BIOS builds a raw E820 table in real mode, while UEFI shims can inject their firmware memory map via the shared `NovaFirmwareContext`.
 In protected mode the loader normalizes every descriptor into a compact internal array (`memmap_header` + `memmap_entries`) so later stages see consistent types, lengths, and a truncation flag regardless of firmware.
+  - Discovers ACPI: BIOS mode scans the EBDA and high BIOS area for the RSDP; UEFI mode may supply the pointer through `NovaFirmwareContext`.
+The loader validates the descriptor, captures the revision, and records the RSDT/XSDT physical addresses so the kernel can jump straight to ACPI tables.
   - This is the natural place to add A20 enable logic, paging, and kernel loading.

 The Stage 1 build depends on `build/stage2.inc`, which is generated automatically by `scripts/gen_stage2_inc.sh`.
 The script pads `stage2.bin` out to whole sectors and records how many sectors Stage 1 should request from the BIOS.